Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 Acute diarrhea starts quickly and lasts a short time, usually 1 to 3 days.
 It can last up to 2 weeks.
-You may have crampy pain, or feel like you are passing water.
-You may not be able to control your diarrhea.
-Acute diarrhea usually stops on its own.

 What causes acute diarrhea?